 Teriyaki Beef or Chicken on a Stick Ingredients

-The marinade is a simple to make teriyaki sauce.
+The marinade is simple to make teriyaki sauce.
 I almost used a store-bought marinade, but then realized I needed to open a can of pineapple juice to make some Malibu sangria anyway.
 So, from scratch teriyaki sauce got a green light.

 The marinade plus either cube steaks, another steak, or chicken tenderloins plus the following ingredients for the marinade.

 - Ginger - Fresh or Powdered but love the fresh for this homemade teriyaki sauce recipe.

 How to Make Teriyaki Cube Steak Skewers